After Like (song): Background and release

 On July 24, 2022, Starship Entertainment announced that Ive would be releasing their third single album, After Like, on August 22.
 On August 7, the track listing was released, with "After Like" announced as the lead single.
 On August 19, the music video teaser was released.
 On August 21, the song was partially pre-released on TikTok.
 The song was released alongside its music video and the single album on August 22.
 On November 16, the "holiday remix" version was released on Spotify as part of the Spotify Holiday Singles project.

 Composition

 The lyrics of "After Like" were written primarily by Seo Ji-eum with Mommy Son, and Rei participating in the writing of rap lyrics.
 The song was composed and arranged primarily by Ryan S. Jhun and Anders Nilsen; André Jensen and Iselin Solheim also participated in composition, while Avin and Slay contributed to arrangement.
 Musically, "After Like" was described as a pop song that draws from EDM, disco, and house music with lyrics about "showing your love methods with actions rather than your heart".
 "After Like" was composed in the key of C major, with a tempo of 125 beats per minute.
-The instrumental break interpolates "I Will Survive" by Gloria Gaynor.
+The instrumental break samples "Supreme" by Robbie Williams, which itself interpolates "I Will Survive" by Gloria Gaynor.